“Golf”

 conquering mind and body, and friend or foe:

-As each muscle fires in
+As each muscle fires in predictable sequence

 to swing and follow through,